The Summer, simultaneously one of my favorite times of the year (strawberries, blueberries, tomatoes!) and my most dreaded.

 Put your bulk fermentation container in the refrigerator

 To cool the dough at the end of mixing and before the first set of stretches and folds, place your covered bulk fermentation container into the refrigerator for 15 to 30 minutes.
 This isn't enough time to fully chill the dough, but it's enough to cool the container and take the edge off.

-Be sure to keep an eye on the dough during this time so it doesn't go in the other direction and dramatically cool.
-The amount of time in the refrigerator depends on your bulk fermentation container: it might take longer to cool if it has high insulating properties or a short period if it's thin-walled (such as a plastic tub).
+Be sure to keep an eye on the dough, so it doesn't go in the other direction and dramatically cool.
+The time in the refrigerator depends on your bulk fermentation container: it might take longer to cool if it has high insulating properties or a short period if it's thin-walled (such as a plastic tub).
 For example, the thick ceramic bowl I typically proof my dough inside can easily handle a 30-minute chill before the dough temperature inside drops drastically.